gtxaspec/wz_mini_hacks/README.md

 ---

+### WiFi Drivers (ADVANCED!!!):
+ **Disable only if you know what you are doing.**

 ```
 ENABLE_RTL8189FS_DRIVER="true"
 ENABLE_ATBM603X_DRIVER="true"
 ```

-Enabled by default.
-These options control the WiFi Drivers.
+**Enabled by default.**  These options control the WiFi Drivers.
 V2/V3 use the 8189fs.ko driver, and certain v3 models and all currently shipping pan v2 models use the atbm603x driver.
 These are required for operation of wz_mini, and disabling these will lead to a system crash, due to an updated kernel.
 This change was required to support full iptables and connection tracking operation, since they are not supported on the really outdated factory drivers.
 My testing shows better stability and performance.
-Disable only if you know what you are doing.

 ---
+### Disable Motor Controls:
 ```
 DISABLE_MOTOR="true"
 ```